Buy Palladium Bullion Products

 Legal-tender palladium coins are backed by sovereign governments, giving investors and collectors some peace of mind.
 In addition to inspiring trust, their government-backed nature makes them more collectible than other palladium investment vehicles, much like gold and silver coins.
 Although these face values are merely indicative, they're considered a stamp of government-backing, making them more reliable investments in the eyes of many investors.
 Their limited mintages and higher premiums over the spot price of palladium make them rarer than other vehicles of palladium investment.
 Collectors who love to maintain complete sets are naturally drawn towards coin programs run by famous government mints because they have a much higher chance of running successfully for decades at a time.

-These American Eagles will feature the famed ‘Winged Liberty’ design created by Adolph A. Weinman on their obverses.
-This design was first used on the ‘Mercury Dime’ in 1916, and has enjoyed widespread popularity ever since its release.
+These popular American Palladium Eagle Coins feature the famed ‘Winged Liberty’ design created by Adolph A. Weinman on their obverses; this design was first used on the ‘Mercury Dime’ in 1916 and has enjoyed widespread popularity ever since its release.

-Reportedly, American Palladium Eagles will be released in 3 variants – bullion, proof, and uncirculated.
+American Palladium Eagles are released in 3 variants – bullion, proof, and uncirculated.
 Even though the market is anxiously waiting for its release now, the decision to strike these coins was taken hesitantly.

-Although palladium has extensive industry uses like gold does, it had not really caught on as a mainstay in precious metals investments until a few years ago.
+Although palladium has extensive industry uses as gold does, it hadn't really caught on as a mainstay in precious metals investments until a few years ago.
 However, the recent surge in popularity of this metal indicates a paradigm shift in the minds of investors who see the value of adding palladium to their tangible assets.